monkoose/fzf-hoogle.vim/README.md

    it is executable or blank string.
 Mac users just should change it to `open` and it should work.
  - `g:hoogle_allow_cache` - activates/deactivates caching.
 Bool.
 Default: `1`
  - `g:hoogle_cache_dir` - location of the cache directory, should end with slash.
 String.
 Default: `$HOME/.cache/fzf-hoogle/`
- - `g:hoogle_cachable_size` - cache only pages which size exceed this option.
+ - `g:hoogle_cacheable_size` - cache only pages which size exceed this option.
 Cache only documentation pages, source pages rarely exceed 500K size.
 Size in kilobytes.
    Int.
 Default: `500`